QGChi2/Satellite/README.md

 # Satellite

 This set of code is used to generate single channel and RGB GOES-16/17 satellite data.
+For information on running, installation, changes, etc. Please see the "Satellite.pdf" document.